sergeballif/NSC-Math-181/Syllabus.md

 Math 181 uses a **points-free mastery-based grading system** that is designed to provide you with control over the grading process, transparency as to your progress toward a course grade, and a final course grade that truly reflects your actual mastery of course concepts.
 Our grading system works as follows:

 * At the beginning of the semester, you will be asked to decide on the target grade you plan to earn for the course.
 This does not need to be an “A”.
 You’ll be asked to carefully consider your goals, skill set, life situation, academic needs, and so on before stating your target grade.
 For some students, a “B” or even a “C” is perfectly sufficient and realistic, relative to their situation.
 * **The means of assessing your graded work in the class is done without using points**.
-Instead, your work is graded on a two-level scale of **Pass/No Pass** or on a three level scale of **Mastery/Progressing/Novice**.
+Instead, your work is graded on a two-level scale of **Pass/No Pass**.
 Whenever you submit work to be graded, I will employ my best professional judgment along with a clear list of specifications for categorizing that work.
-The specifications for your work are provided in a separate document, and you should make yourself intimately familiar with that document.
-Your Guided Practice, WeBWorK Homework, WeBWorK Journals, and Daily Quizzes are graded on a Pass/No Pass basis; Problems, Miniprojects, and Teaching Items are graded using Mastery/Progressing/Novice designations.
+The specifications for your work are provided in a separate page, and you should make yourself intimately familiar with that document.
+Each Guided Practice, WeBWorK Homework, WeBWorK Journal, and Daily Quiz, Problem, and Miniproject will be graded on a Pass/No Pass basis.
-* The grade you earn at the end of the semester is determined by counting the number of items in each category that you complete at an acceptable level .
+* The grade you earn at the end of the semester is determined by counting the number of items in each category that you __PASS__.
 There are no points involved and no statistical or numerical calculations.

 The table for determining your grade is given below.
-For reference: there are a total of 24 problems and miniprojects, 10 of which are considered core and 14 of which are outside the core.
-Also, there will be 27 daily quizzes, 27 guided practice assignments, and 220 points of online homework.
-See the [Specifications for Student Work](NSC-Math-181/Specifications.html) page to see what it means to obtain a __Pass__ or a __Mastery__.
+For reference: there are a total of 27 problems and miniprojects, 27 daily quizzes, 28 guided practice assignments, and 140 points of online homework.
+See the [Specifications for Student Work](NSC-Math-181/Specifications.html) page to see what it means to obtain a __Pass__.

-#### To earn an A
-* Complete the Getting Started assignment in week 1, AND
-* Pass 25 of 27 Guided Practice assignments, AND
-* Pass 22 of 27 Daily Quizzes, AND
-* Score at least 200 total points on WeBWorK, AND
-* Attain Mastery level on all 10 core problems and miniprojects PLUS 10 other problems or miniprojects, AND
-* Complete 3 Teaching Items (one of each type) with a Mastery.

-#### To earn an B
-* Complete the Getting Started assignment in week 1, AND
-* Pass 22 of 27 Guided Practice assignments, AND
-* Pass 18 of 27 Daily Quizzes, AND
-* Score at least 180 total points on WeBWorK, AND
-* Attain Mastery level on all 10 core problems and miniprojects PLUS 5 other problems or miniprojects, AND
-* Complete 2 Teaching Items (one of each type) with a Mastery.

-#### To earn an C
-* Complete the Getting Started assignment in week 1, AND
-* Pass 19 of 27 Guided Practice assignments, AND
-* Pass 14 of 27 Daily Quizzes, AND
-* Score at least 160 total points on WeBWorK, AND
-* Attain Mastery level on all 10 core problems and miniprojects, AND
-* Complete 1 Teaching Items (one of each type) with a Mastery.

-#### To earn an D
-* Complete the Getting Started assignment in week 1, AND
-* Pass 14 of 27 Guided Practice assignments, AND
-* Pass 10 of 27 Daily Quizzes, AND
-* Score at least 140 total points on WeBWorK, AND
-* Attain Mastery level on at least 10 problems and miniprojects (not necessarily all core), AND

 ![A Grade Checklist](images/GradeChecklist.PNG)